FactoryBoy/factory_boy/docs/reference.rst

               containing factory's one.

-    The :class:`Dict` behaviour can be tuned through the following parameters:
+    The :class:`Dict` behavior can be tuned through the following parameters:

     .. attribute:: dict_factory